freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/15-javascript-algorithms-and-data-structures-22/build-a-cash-register-project/build-a-cash-register.md

 );
 ```

-When `price` is less than the value in the `#cash` element, total cash in drawer `cid` is greater than change due, individual denomination amounts make impossible to return needed change, and the `#purchase-btn` element is clicked, the value in the `#change-due` element should be `"Status: INSUFFICIENT_FUNDS"`
+When the `price` is less than the value in the `#cash` element and the total cash in the drawer (`cid`) is insufficient to cover the change due, the purchase should not proceed.
+When the `#purchase-btn` is clicked under these conditions, the `#change-due` element should display `"Status: INSUFFICIENT_FUNDS"`.

 ```js
 const cashInput = document.getElementById('cash');